ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Common Community Physics Package
 ---------------------------------

 The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ (:term:`CCPP`) supports interoperable atmospheric physics and Noah Multi-parameterization (Noah MP) Land Surface Model options.
-Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.The SRW release includes an experimental physics version and an updated operational version.
+Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.
+The SRW release includes an experimental physics version and an updated operational version.

 Data Format
 --------------

 The SRW App supports the use of both :term:`GRIB2` and :term:`NEMSIO` input data.
 The UFS Weather Model ingests initial and lateral boundary condition files produced by :term:`chgres_cube`.

 Post-processor
 ==============

 The `Unified Post Processor <https://dtcenter.org/community-code/unified-post-processor-upp>`__ (:term:`UPP`) is included in the SRW Application workflow.
 The UPP is designed to generate useful products from raw model output.
 In the SRW, it converts data output formats from netCDF format on the native model grid to GRIB2 format.
 The UPP can also be used to compute a variety of useful diagnostic fields, as described in the `UPP User’s Guide <https://upp.readthedocs.io/en/upp-v9.0.0/>`_.
-Output from UPP can be used with visualization, plotting, and verification packages, or for further downstream post-processing (e.g., statistical post-processing techniques).
+Output from the UPP can be used with visualization, plotting, and verification packages, or for further downstream post-processing (e.g., statistical post-processing techniques).

 Visualization Example